KrisHHFI/Postman/README.md

 ## About

-In this repository I will document different personal use cases for Postman
+- In this repository I will document different personal use cases for Postman
+- Postman is software which allows us to test API end points.
+When targeting an end point we can try different HTTP methods like GET, PUT, POST and more.
+We can't do anything which isnt defined my the API.
+For example, if an API hasn't defined a function for adding new items, then we can't insert new there items with Postman.

 ## Local development environment